 Top Interview Tips as a Graduate After Your Degree

 You’ve nailed your CV and cover letter and have now been invited to interview.
-To help smooth out those interview jitters, here are our best interview tips to ensure you’re fully prepared for success!
+To help smooth out those interview jitters, here are our top graduate job interview tips!

 Do a Test Run

 Find the location of the venue and then do a practice run to calculate the exact journey time.
-Factor in possible delays to avoid unnecessary stress on the big day.
-One of the best interview preparation tips is to always plan your route in advance.
+Factor in possible delays.

 Arrive Early

-Time spent waiting in reception can be very useful to calm yourself down and review your notes before going in.
-Arrive no more than 10 minutes early – a simple yet effective job interview tip that helps set the right environment.
+Time spent waiting in reception can be very useful for calming yourself down and reviewing your notes before going in.
+Arrive no more than 10 minutes early.

 Select your Clothes the Evening Before

-Selecting your outfit, ironing it and laying it out is a great interview tip to feel more prepared.
-Remember, it is always better to over dress than under dress for an interview.
+Selecting your outfit, ironing it and laying it out is an easy trick to feel more prepared.
+Remember, it is better to over-dress than under-dress for an interview.

 Research, Research and Research Some More

-A key part of interview preparation tips is understanding the company’s culture, values, and recent achievements.
-Research the company by reviewing their website, blog and social media, and see if they’ve been reported in the press recently.
+Research the company by reviewing its website, blog and social media.
+Also, see if the company has been reported in the press recently to get a full picture.
 Use this information to prepare thoughtful questions specific to the company during your interview.

 Prepare Answers

-Practice makes perfect!
 This will help you to practice your delivery and give concrete examples of your work that match the job you’ve applied for.
-Writing things down by hand improves memory retention more easily
+Writing things down by hand helps us commit things to memory more easily.

 A Confident Introduction